A really good hardy soup that is a copycat of Olive Gardens Pasta E Fagioli. Now you can make this gem at home.

-My son was home over the holidays and discussion turned to recipes and this is one of his favorites.
-I was in a soup mood anyways and in need of leftovers.
-In-spite of this not being very “cooking for two” friendly, we finished every last drop without freezing.
+My son was home for the holidays and discussion turned to recipes, and this is one of his favorites.
+I was in a soup mood and need of leftovers.
+In spite of this not being very “cooking for two” friendly, we finished every last drop without freezing.

 An excellent soup as expected.
 This would be a great company recipe to cook ahead.

 Notes: The original recipe calls for the beans to be put in with their packing liquid.
 This does increase the sodium some (and I had caught heat on this before) so I did rinse the beans and then added a can of beef broth to replace the liquids.

 This is a thick soup as written.
 I liked it better with another can of broth.

 Getting your act together.

 Start with browning 1 pound of ground beef in a large stock pot over medium-high heat.
 I used the Dutch oven.
 Drain excess fat.

 While the meat in browning, dice one medium onion, and chop three stalks celery.
 Juline one large or 2 medium carrots.
 Mince 2 cloves garlic.